-- 41. Community Benefits Community health investments and charity care provided and reported pursuant to the AGO's Community Benefits Guidelines.24 - 42.
-Community Health Center A non-profit, community-based organization that provides comprehensive primary and preventive health care and social services to medically underserved individuals and families (see Section 330 of the Public Health Service Act).25 - 43.
-Contract Year A twelve (12) month period during which a Payer Contract between BILH or any Corporate Affiliate of BILH and a Covered Commercial Payer or Covered Managed Medicare Payer is in effect.26 - 44.
-Covered BILH Providers All BILH Providers excluding the Joint Contracting Safety Net Affiliates.27 - 45.
-Covered Commercial Payer Payers that issue health insurance policies for Massachusetts residents, including the following named payers: Harvard Pilgrim Health Care, Inc.; Tufts Health Plan, Inc.; Blue Cross and Blue Shield of Massachusetts, Inc.; UnitedHealthcare, Inc.; Cigna Corporation; and Aetna Health, Inc.; and additional Payers, as necessary, so that the volume of payments pursuant to Commercial Health Insurance Products to Covered BILH Providers that the System-wide Price Constraint applies to collectively account for at least 90% of such commercial payments to the Covered BILH Providers.^{28,29} - 46.
-Covered Managed Medicare Payer Any Payer that contracts with BILH for any BILH Providers to provide services to that Payer's Managed Medicare enrollees.30 - 47.
-COVID-19 Coronavirus Disease 2019 pandemic. - 48.
-DEI Diversity, Equity, and Inclusion. - 49.
-DoN "Determination of Need Application": NEWCO-17082413-TO, amended and approved by the DPH, October 2018.31 - 50.
-DPH Massachusetts Department of Public Health.32 - 51.
-Fallon Fallon Community Health Plan, Inc. 33 - 52.
-Fiscal Year October 1, 2022 September 30, 2023, which is BILH's fiscal reporting year as pertaining to this report. - 53.
-Filing Date November 29, 2018, the date upon which the AOD was filed with the clerk of the Suffolk Superior Court.34 - 54.
-First Tier Affiliate Any entity of which BILH is the sole corporate member.35 - 55.
-Gateway Municipality A municipality with a population greater than 35,000 and less than 250,000 with a median household income below the Commonwealth's average and a rate of educational attainment of a bachelor's degree or above that is below the Commonwealth's average. - 56.
-HCCGB Health Care Cost Growth Benchmark.36
+- 39. Community Benefits Community health investments and charity care provided and reported pursuant to the AGO's Community Benefits Guidelines. - 40.
+Community Health Center A non-profit, community-based organization that provides comprehensive primary and preventive health care and social services to medically underserved individuals and families (see Section 330 of the Public Health Service Act). - Contract Year A twelve (12) month period during which a Payer Contract between BILH or any Corporate Affiliate of BILH and a Covered Commercial Payer or Covered Managed Medicare Payer is in effect. - 42.
+Covered BILH Providers All BILH Providers excluding the Joint Contracting Safety Net Affiliates. - 43.
+Covered Commercial Payer Payers that issue health insurance policies for Massachusetts residents, including the following named payers: Harvard Pilgrim Health Care, Inc.; Tufts Health Plan, Inc.; Blue Cross and Blue Shield of Massachusetts, Inc.; UnitedHealthcare, Inc.; Cigna Corporation; and Aetna Health, Inc.; and additional Payers, as necessary, so that the volume of payments pursuant to Commercial Health Insurance Products to Covered BILH Providers that the System-wide Price Constraint applies to collectively account for at least 90% of such commercial payments to the Covered BILH Providers. - 44.
+Covered Managed Medicare Payer Any Payer that contracts with BILH for any BILH Providers to provide services to that Payer's Managed Medicare enrollees. - 45.
+COVID-19 Coronavirus Disease 2019 pandemic. - DoN "Determination of Need Application": NEWCO-17082413-TO, amended and approved by the DPH, October 2018. - 47.
+DPH Massachusetts Department of Public Health. - 48.
+Exeter Exeter Health Resources, Inc. - 49.
+Fallon Fallon Community Health Plan, Inc. - 50.
+Fiscal Year October 1, 2023 September 30, 2024, which is BILH's fiscal reporting year as pertaining to this report. - 51.
+Filing Date November 29, 2018, the date upon which the AOD was filed with the clerk of the Suffolk Superior Court. - 52.
+First Tier Affiliate Any entity of which BILH is the sole corporate member. - 53.
+Gateway Municipality A municipality with a population greater than 35,000 and less than 250,000 with a median household income below the Commonwealth's average and a rate of educational attainment of a bachelor's degree or above that is below the Commonwealth's average. - 54.
+HCCGB Health Care Cost Growth Benchmark. - 55.
+HMFP Harvard Medical Faculty Physicians.

-28 AOD Par.
+&lt;sup>29 AOD Par.
 78(a)-(b).

-29 Per the AGO's email to Grant Thornton on February 25, 2022, BILH and the AGO jointly agreed to amend Paragraph 78(a) of the AOD, removing Fallon Community Health Plan, Inc. from the listing of Covered Commercial Payers in Paragraph 78(a) and the definition of Covered Commercial Payer due to Fallon's exit from the commercial health insurance market.
+&lt;sup>30 Per the AGO's email to Grant Thornton on February 25, 2022, BILH and the AGO jointly agreed to amend Paragraph 78(a) of the AOD, removing Fallon Community Health Plan, Inc. from the listing of Covered Commercial Payers in Paragraph 78(a) and the definition of Covered Commercial Payer due to Fallon's exit from the commercial health insurance market.